-CCEE 621 Reconfigurable Computing 3(3,0)

-This course introduces the student to the state-of-the-art in reconfigurable computing (RC) from a hardware as well as software perspectives.
+CCEE 621 Reconfigurable Computing 3(3,0) This course This course introduces the student to the state-of-the-art in reconfigurable computing (RC) from a hardware as well as software perspectives.
 Numeric and signal processing applications will be used to illustrate RC platforms advantages.
 Field-programmable gate arrays (FPGAs) will be reviewed first focusing on their hardware limitations and their effect on the placement and routing problems.
 Then the architecture for existing multi-FPGA systems and the compilation techniques for mapping applications described in a hardware description language to RC are introduced.
 Finally, specific contemporary RC systems are examined.
 Students will be expected to work with recent existing RC hardware to design and implement working projects.
-Prerequisite: CCEE 326.
+Prerequisite: CCEE 325.

-CCEE 623 Advanced Embedded Systems 3(3,0)

-This course introduces the student to Real-time operating systems (RTOS).
-The RTOS topics of managing multiple tasks and processes, context switching, task scheduling, and interprocess communication mechanisms are introduced.
-The student will also learn how to ensure system reliability and fault tolerance.
-Student will be expected to use state of the art development tools to design and implement useful projects.
-Prerequisite: CCEE 326.
+CCEE 623 Advanced Embedded Systems 3(3,0) This course in This course introduces the student to Real-time operating systems (RTOS).
+The RTOS topics of managing multiple tasks and processes, context switching, task scheduling, and inter-proc ess communication mechanisms are introduced.
+The e student will also learn how to e ensure system reliability and fault tolerance.
+Students will be expected to use state of the art development tools to design and impleme nt useful projects.